Approximating the Stationary Probability of a Single State in a Markov chain

-We define the {\em local neighborhood of size r} around node $i \in \Sigma$ to be the subgraph $G' = (\Sigma', E')$ induced by the set of nodes $\Sigma' = \{j \in \Sigma: d_G(i,j) \leq r\}$, where $d_G(i,j)$ is the length of the shortest directed path (in terms of number of edges) from $i$ to $j$ in $G$.
-In this work, we consider the setting where the state space is large or even countably infinite.
-We will restrict our algorithm to accessing information within a local neighborhood around a fixed node $i$.

-In order to obtain estimates for the stationary probability, our algorithm will generate sample sequences of the Markov chain by simulating a random walk on the graph.
-These sample sequences allow us to observe return times $T_i$ and visit frequencies $F_j$ to different nodes, where $T_i$ and $F_j$ are defined as:
+Our algorithm involves generating sample sequences of the Markov chain by simulating a random walk on the graph.
+These sample sequences allow us to observe return times $T_i$ and visit frequencies $F_j$ to different states, where $T_i$ and $F_j$ are defined as: